Assessing Bias in Standards and Curricular Materials Toolkit

 Category: Student Learning

-Despite evidence that teacher professional development interventions in mathematics and science can increase student achievement, our understanding of the mechanisms by which this occurs – particularly how these interventions affect teachers themselves, and whether teacher-level changes predict student learning – remains limited.
-The current meta-analysis synthesizes 46 experimental studies of preK-12 mathematics and science professional development interventions to investigate how these interventions affect teachers’ knowledge and classroom instruction, and how these impacts relate to intervention effects on student achievement.
-Compared with controls, treatment group teachers had stronger performance on measures of knowledge and classroom instruction (pooled average impact estimate: +0.53 SD).
-Programs with larger impacts on teacher practice had significantly larger mean effects on student achievement.
-However, mean effects on student achievement were not significantly related to impacts on teacher knowledge.
+Despite evidence that teacher professional development interventions in mathematics and science can increase student achievement, our understanding of the mechanisms by which this occurs – particularly how these interventions affect teachers themselves, and the extent to which teacherlevel changes predict student learning – remains limited.
+The current meta-analysis synthesizes 46 experimental studies of PK-12 mathematics and science professional development interventions to investigate how these interventions affect teacher-level outcomes, including knowledge and classroom instruction, and how these impacts relate to intervention effects on student achievement.
+Compared with controls, treatment group teachers in PK-12 mathematics and science PD intervention studies demonstrated stronger performance on teacher-level outcomes (pooled average impact estimate: +0.52 SD).
+Programs with larger impacts on teacherlevel outcomes also tended to have significantly larger mean impacts on student achievement.
 We discuss implications for future research and practice.